amatherne/amatherne/_posts/tour-journal/2014-05-05-Oklahoma-City.md

 <fig class="sidenote">““That is a big ol veiny, valiant dick.”<BR> – Austin about a photo of a large wiener.<BR><BR>
 “Hey let’s stop looking at dicks and get back to work here.”<BR> – Marcos cause Austin wouldn’t look away.</fig>

 The first two bands were honestly pretty shitty.
 The first one was this sort of pop punk/ska band.
 Terrible.
 They were followed by a somehow worse band; some sort of jam band with now vocals and one guitar amp for two guys.
 What really sealed the terribleness was that it took them forever to get off the stage.
-I actually offered to help <fig class="sidenote">“Bet you boys like meatloaf!” <BR>-Richard impersonating the people at Walmart in bumfuck Oklahoma talking about us </fig>the drummer, but “i got it, thanks!”
+I actually offered to help the drummer, but “i got it, thanks!”
 They took so long that Richard eventually just started moving their guitar amp out of the way since they obviously weren’t going to.
 I can’t stand that level of unprofessionalism.
 We thought about finding them afterwards and explaining why all of it was so annoying, but honestly it wouldn’t have helped.
 We’d have just ended up being “that asshole band”.

 <fig class="sidenote">“You burned me with your burrito you bastard!” <BR>-Richard</fig>